FAQ

 What about locking and unlocking my charger or garage?

-As a Host, what if I have nowhere to park my car while someone else uses my charger?
+What if I have nowhere to park my car while someone else uses my charger?

 What if a Chargee doesn’t turn up?

-Chargees have to have verified payment details in place before they can book a charge session.
-If there are any problems at all, the app puts you directly in touch with Co Charger who will resolve any concerns and make sure everyone is happy.
+If there are any problems beyond that, the app puts you directly in touch with Co Charger who will resolve any concerns and make sure everyone is happy.